Birds of North Carolina:

 Piedmont Transient.
 Very rare in spring, and rare to locally uncommon in fall, with many more records in "droughty" summers/falls when there are extensive mudflats at reservoirs.
 Mainly mid-Apr to late May, and late Jul to early Oct, with a few records to mid-Nov; there are no winter records.
 Peak counts: 50, Falls Lake, 12 Sep 1993; 50, Jordan Lake, 20 Sep 1983.

 Mountains Transient.
-Casual in spring: one at Hooper Lane (Henderson) on 1 May 1999; one photographed at that site on 19 Apr 2019; and one at that site on 22 May 2020.
+Casual in spring: one at Hooper Lane (Henderson) on 1 May 1999; one photographed at that site on 19 Apr 2019; one at that site on 22 May 2020; and one near Brevard (Transylvania) on 9 May 2024.
 Very rare to rare in fall in Henderson, and casual to very rare in other mountain counties.
 An unusual record was one on the lawn at the restaurant at Mount Mitchell SP (Yancey) on 31 Aug 2004 [Chat 69:49)! link] Practically as unusual was an injured bird found at Beech Mountain (Avery) at an elevation about 5,000 feet on 18 Oct 2022.
 The 11 or so other fall records lie between 22 Jul and 18 Sep.
 Peak counts: 12, Mills River, 17 Sep 2004; 5, Hooper Lane, 6 Sep 2011.

 Finding Tips Easily found on ocean beaches over most of the year.